 2. Have a solid social media presence

 If you are recruiting for employees your non-negotiable social media presence is LinkedIn.
-Your LinkedIn page should provide detailed information about your company, as well as provide immediate links to your vacancies.
+Your LinkedIn business page should provide detailed information about your company, as well as provide immediate links to your vacancies.
+Candidates do check out your online presence before applying.

 3. Be active where your clients hang out

-If you are looking for IT or web people (or web savvy people), you need to be on Twitter & Google+.
-If you are looking for mums, you need to be on Facebook & Pinterest.
+If you are looking for IT or web people (or web savvy people), you need to be on Twitter.
+If you are looking for mums, your business needs to be on Facebook & Pinterest.
+If you are looking for younger candidates, consider Instagram or Tik Tok.
 Match your social media presence to where your potential applicants are located.
+Candidates will look at your social media presence to get a feel for your company before applying for vacancies.

 4. List your social media links on your website